-Master's degrees in accounting, like those offered at Southern New Hampshire University (SNHU), are designed for those looking to get ahead as a CPA, corporate accountant, auditor, fraud examiner, financial analyst and so much more.
+Master's degrees in accounting are designed for those looking to get ahead as a public accountant, corporate accountant, auditor, fraud examiner, financial analyst and so much more.
 It can be the boost you need to a higher-level position in banking, taxation, insurance or any company with a financial division.
 With an advanced accounting degree, you'll gain superior analytical skills, deepen your knowledge of accounting principles and learn the latest technology.

-Importantly, an MS in Accounting is an important step toward certification as a public accountant (CPA).
+Importantly, a master's in accounting is an important step toward certification as a public accountant (CPA).
 The CPA exam is the most well-known designation in the accounting profession.
 While intense, it's worth it.
 After passing the exam, accountants are able to file reports to the Securities and Exchange Commission, making them appreciably more marketable to potential employers.

 There is simply no downside to getting your master's degree in accounting.
-One of the key reasons MS accounting graduates are such attractive new hires is that they enter a job ready roll up their sleeves and get to work.
+One of the key reasons master's graduates are such attractive new hires is that they enter a job ready roll up their sleeves and get to work.

 Committing to a career direction is often a milestone decision in a person's life.
 You want to be sure your investment in an advanced degree is worth the time, money and energy.
 Gut instinct is one of your most reliable advisors, but you can assess your own ambition to lead, salary and title goals and a job's flexibility to help you determine if a profession like accounting suits your personality and life's plan.
 Read on for the many directions an accounting career can take, who's choosing accounting and why, and what it looks like on a day-to-day basis.

-SNHU's Master's in Accounting online can help you succeed in higher level accounting and financial management positions, and to prepare you to interact effectively with executive management.
+An online master's in accounting can help you succeed in higher level accounting and financial management positions, and to prepare you to interact effectively with executive management.
 This comprehensive program that will deepen your understanding and skills in a range of essential areas, including:

-Meet one SNHU's MS accounting program student, Shanna Mosby.
-Mosby worked in the accounting field for over 25 years and obtained a good deal of success with an undergraduate degree in business administration - accounting, as well as an MBA in project management.
+Shanna Mosby worked in the accounting field for over 25 years and obtained a good deal of success with an undergraduate degree in business administration - accounting, as well as an MBA in project management.
 However, she still wanted more from her career.
 "The only way to achieve that would be to go back to school and get the credits needed to sit for the CPA exam," said Mosby.

-Her success in SNHU's MS accounting program is something she credits to her supportive family and the SNHU staff.
+Her success in her degree program is something she credits to her supportive family and academic advisor.
 "My advisor has been one of my biggest cheerleaders and has aided in every way possible," Mosby said.
 She will complete her master of accounting degree with the goal of enhancing her career opportunities, but she is also driven by showing her children the importance of finishing what you start and to strive for success in everything they do.

 A master's in accounting will prepare you for various certification exams.
 Taking the exams necessary for certain specializations gives students seeking employment a distinct advantage and brings a lot of credibility to a job candidate.

 Many public accounting firms will pay for a review courses for employees they believe in.
-The Certified Public Accountant (CPA) exam is the industry standard.
+The Certified Public Accountant (CPA) exam is the industry standard for those who wish to pursue a career in public accounting.
 In order to sit for this exam, most states require a total of 150 hours of coursework, which equates to five years of school.
-Having a master's in accounting reduces the supervised work requirement by up to two years, enabling you to become certified faster.
+Having a master's in accounting can reduce the supervised work requirement by up to two years, enabling you to become certified faster.

 Other certifications - which also require a certain number of credit hours - include:

 A master of accounting degree not only helps students meet the credit requirements for these exams, it familiarizes them with the material on these rigorous tests.
-None of these exams, of course, are mandatory, but they legitimate one's level of dedication to the trade and offer benefits many can't attain with just a bachelor's degree.
-In addition, the U.S. Bureau of Labor Statistics reports that accountants and auditors with professional certifications tend to be better positioned to succeed.*
+None of these exams, of course, are mandatory, but they legitimize your level of dedication to the trade and offer benefits many can't attain with just a bachelor's degree.

 In addition to financial success, an advanced degree in accounting can also help you realize a dream.
-That's what motivated Hassan Aden to enroll in SNHU's master's in accounting program.
+That's what motivated Hassan Aden to enroll in a master's in accounting program.
 Aden was born in Somalia and came to the U.S. in May 2001 as a refugee.
-"I'm now an American citizen, living in Brockton, Massachusetts," said Aden.
-He and his wife have three young boys under the age of six.
+"I'm now an American citizen, living in Brockton, Mass.," he said.
+Aden and his wife have three young boys under the age of 6.

-For those interested in further focusing his or her accounting aspirations, SNHU offers three concentrations within the master's in accounting program.
+If you're interested in focusing your accounting aspirations, you can choose a concentration within your master's program.
 Like the master's in accounting, each of these concentration programs help students meet the 150-credit-hour requirement needed to sit for the Certified Public Accountant exam in most states, as well as the Certified Management Accountant and Certified Fraud Examiner certification exams.

-Christie Conticchio was unsure where her MS in Accounting from SNHU would take her.
+Christie Conticchio was unsure where her master's in accounting would take her.
 "There were so many various options," she said.
 "Do I go into taxes?
 Do I do the books for a company?"
 She surprised even herself when her accounting education combined with various work experience landed her in a governmental auditing position.
 Conticchio's degree is being put to use everyday, as she is responsible for providing a clear understanding of the financial statements she reviews.
 Next, she plans to pursue her CPA.

-SNHU recently launched a new concentration focused on management accounting.
-The concentration is geared toward students interested in working in and leading the accounting division of a business, non-profit or government agency rather than as a CPA.
+A concentration in management accounting is a good option if you're interested in working in and leading the accounting division of a business, nonprofit or government agency rather than as a CPA.
 Instead of preparing tax documents, management accountants more often work as controllers to manage an organization's books, including accounts payable and receivable, payroll and more.
-The concentration courses - Controllership, Government and Non-Profit Accounting and International Accounting - will help you prepare to manage an organization's accounting department and prepare financial statements for senior management.
-The concentration will also help you prepare to sit for the CMA exam, which is similar to the CPA certification.
+The concentration courses will help you prepare to manage an organization's accounting department and prepare financial statements for senior management.
+This can also help you prepare to sit for the CMA exam.

 Auditors examine financial records and statements to determine the accuracy and validity of information.
-They check for wrong-doing a fraud.
-Auditors ensure compliance with tax laws.
+They check for wrong-doing and fraud and ensure compliance with tax laws.
 They work with individuals, companies and government agencies.
-The demand is great for qualified auditors.

-You can capitalize on this growing need by earning an online MS in Accounting with a concentration in Auditing from SNHU.
+You can capitalize on this growing need by earning an online master's in auditing.
 This specialized degree can increase your chances of landing the auditing job you want by learning about the Sarbanes-Oxley Act of 2002 - the federal law that set new or expanded requirements for all U.S. public company boards, management and public accounting firms - and what steps companies must take to comply with these requirements.
 You'll also use the latest technologies to solve common auditing challenges.

 With a master's in auditing online, you'll strengthen your ability to succeed in middle and senior management positions and improve your advancement potential by helping corporations meet the demand for greater transparency in financial reporting.
 You'll also be able to develop growth strategies based on the company's goals.

 Yet another direction to take with your accounting career is to investigate fraud.
-SNHU's online Master's of Science in Accounting online with a concentration in Forensic Accounting teaches you how forensic accounting principles can be applied in complex financial transactions, such as mergers and acquisitions, bankruptcies and contract disputes.
+A master's in forensic accounting teaches you how forensic accounting principles can be applied in complex financial transactions, such as mergers and acquisitions, bankruptcies and contract disputes.
 You'll also discover how forensic accounting findings are used in court cases to prosecute white-collar criminals.

-Enhance your SNHU online master's in accounting with a concentration in taxation.
-This comprehensive program introduces you to key concepts, rules and practices in income taxation for individuals, corporations and partnerships, as well as excise tax on estates and goods.
+You an also enhance your master's in accounting with an concentration in taxation.
+This program introduces you to key concepts, rules and practices in income taxation for individuals, corporations and partnerships, as well as excise tax on estates and goods.

-Taught by professional accountants, the MS accounting taxation degree prepares you for a career as a highly skilled accountant.
-Through practical, interactive course work, you'll gain the analytical and technical skills public and private companies and municipal agencies require of new hires.
-Long, fulfilling, well-compensated careers as tax specialists are launched from this accredited, affordable online program.
+A master's in accounting taxation can prepare you for a career as a highly skilled accountant.
+You'll gain the analytical and technical skills public and private companies and municipal agencies require of new hires.
 Whether you want to work for a public corporation, private firm or governmental agency, you'll gain the business acumen to make a notable impact to succeed in middle and senior management positions.

-Eligibility to sit for exams was one of the reasons Lin Zheng chose the SNHU MS in Accounting program.
+Eligibility to sit for exams was one of the reasons Lin Zheng chose to enroll in an accounting master's program.
 The CPA exam, Zheng said, would help her find a job quickly upon graduating.
-SNHU also offered her concentrations in fields she was interested in - auditing and taxation.
 Zheng had no prior background in accounting, but holds four academic degrees between her studies in the United States and her native China.
-Her ambition and energy recently landed her an internship at a well-known national non-profit organization.
+Her ambition and energy recently landed her an internship at a well-known national nonprofit organization.
 Here she will learn how accounting can be used in an altruistic setting.